-Are you looking for a remote place of travel in Vietnam?
+Are you looking for a remote place to travel in Vietnam?
 Every year there is a vast number of local and foreign travelers coming to sightsee and relax at the gorgeous beaches at Con Dao Island, located off the Southeast coast of Vietnam.
 Known as “the Devil’s Island of Indochina,” Con Dao was used as a political prison in the war between Vietnam and the Colonials.
 On the other hand, this island is famous for its crystal clear beaches, green coconut trees, and white sand that attract anyone looking for a great relaxing vacation.
 With much of its natural beauty untouched and not affected by the tourism boom, Con Dao is now a one-of-a-kind destination in Vietnam to discover a part of Vietnamese history and enjoy the beauty of this remote island.

 -Con Dao’s weather is tropical all year round with temperature ranges from 82F – 99F or 28C – 37C degrees